-- NLS are fully aware of the challenges for law students in the current legal employment market.
+- Nottingham Law School is fully aware of the challenges for law students in the current legal employment market.
 We constantly review our courses to ensure that they provide our students with the qualifications, practical knowledge and experience employers are looking for.

-- We are introducing a new elective – Advocacy – which will provide essential experience for anyone considering Higher Rights of Audience training.
+- We have introduced a new elective – Advanced Advocacy – which will provide essential experience for anyone considering Higher Rights of Audience training.

-- We offer an award-winning pro bono programme, including a Legal Advice Clinic for the local community.
+- We offer an award-winning pro bono programme, including a Legal Advice Centre for the local community.
 Gaining practical legal experience gives you a head start when applying for jobs or training contracts.

 - You benefit from our visiting lecturers.
 As well as visiting professors we have a series of lectures each year by expert lawyers from leading law firms who share their insight and experience in their area of legal specialism.
 Reports of recent lectures can be found on our news pages.

-- We provide practical experience: the Bridge to Practice module will ensure you hit the ground running at the start of your career.
+- The Professional Legal Practice module provides practical experience and commercial insight, which will ensure you hit the ground running at the start of your career.

-- Studying with NLS means that you have all the facilities a large Law School can offer plus the advantages of studying within a university environment which offers outstanding library, IT, support, sports, language and student union services.
+- Studying with Nottingham Law School means that you have all the facilities a large Law School can offer plus the advantages of studying within a university environment which offers outstanding library, IT, support, sports, language and student union services.